• Recipes

 Italian minestrone soup recipe step 5

-Step 5) - Stir and add about 1.5 liters (about 6 cups) of water.
-Lightly salt, cover with a lid and cook for about 20 minutes from boiling over moderate heat.
+Step 5) - Pour about 1.5 liters (6 cups) of water.
+Season lightly with salt, cover the pot, and cook for about 20 minutes from the moment it starts to boil, over medium heat.

 Italian minestrone soup recipe step 6

-Step 6) - After this time, add the other vegetables as well.
-First the zucchini and broccoli cut into pieces.
+Step 6) - After this time, add the remaining vegetables: first the zucchini and broccoli, cut into pieces.

 Italian minestrone soup recipe step 7

-Step 7) - Then the chopped tomatoes or tomato passata.
+Step 7) - Then stir in the chopped tomatoes.

 Italian minestrone soup recipe step 8

-Step 8) - Stir and, if necessary, adjust the consistency by adding more hot water.
-Adjust salt and continue cooking for about 15 minutes, covered and over moderate heat, depending on the desired consistency.
+Step 8) - Mix, and if necessary, adjust the consistency by pouring a little more hot water.
+Taste and adjust the salt, then continue cooking for about 15 minutes, covered, over medium heat, until you reach the desired thickness.

-The authentic Italian minestrone soup is ready and should be served, hot or warm, with a drizzle of oil and a grinding of black pepper.
+Your authentic Italian minestrone is ready!
+Serve it hot or warm with a drizzle of extra virgin olive oil and a sprinkle of freshly ground black pepper.
 Enjoy!

 Storage

-You can store vegetable minestrone for up to 3 days in the refrigerator sealed in an airtight food container.
+You can store vegetable minestrone in the refrigerator for up to 3 days in an airtight container.

 Tips